 When Thirty Rupees Feels Heavy

-After dropping a job-hunting rider on a tiring Saturday afternoon, I felt very thirsty.
-I stopped near a sugarcane vendor.
-A glass costed 30 rupees.
+After dropping a job-hunting rider on a tiring Saturday afternoon, I stopped near a sugarcane vendor.
+A glass cost thirty rupees.

 I could not bring myself to spend it.
 I never had any second thoughts when I had to spend on the finest food and drink.
 But this time, my conscience did not allow me to spend.
 Instead of cane juice, I settled for a ten-rupee water bottle.